ovr/phpsa/docs/05_Analyzers.md

 #### ForCondition

-Discourages the use of `for` with multiple conditions
+Discourages the use of `for` with multiple conditions.

 #### GlobalUsage